bodji/gopentsdb/README.md

 // Create Put
 put := gopentsdb.Put("disk_occupation", tags, 13.37)

+// Send it to OpenTSDB
+opentsdb.Put( put )

 ```

 Your are probably wondering why there's no error check on Put.